 Think about this …

-Which of the following options would you choose?
+Which of these options would you choose?

-A) An eye-catching, professional-looking website that turns out to be quite expensive to build, or
+A) An eye-catching, professional-looking website that is actually expensive to build, or

 With almost one in every five websites around the world being powered by WordPress, chances are that if you already own a website, your site is also driven by the WordPress CMS.

-Look At Your Page Source Code
+Look At Your Source Code

 First, bring up the site’s source code on your screen, using the methods described above.